Signs Your Great Dane is Spoiled

 - Become territorial about sleeping spaces

-My experience has taught me that establishing clear sleeping boundaries benefits both you and your Great Dane.
-These large dogs need their own designated sleeping area – whether it’s a comfy dog bed, crate, or specific corner of a room.
+My experience has taught me that establishing clear sleeping boundaries benefits you and your Great Dane.
+These large dogs need their designated sleeping area – whether it’s a comfy dog bed, crate, or specific corner of a room.

 Creating a dedicated sleeping space helps your Great Dane: